People's Liberation Army: Ground Force

 The PLA Ground Force (PLAGF) is the largest of the PLA's five services with 960,000 active duty personnel, approximately half of the PLA's total manpower of around 2 million personnel.
 The PLAGF is organized into twelve active duty group armies sequentially numbered from the 71st Group Army to the 83rd Group Army which are distributed to each of the PRC's five theatre commands, receiving two to three group armies per command.
 In wartime, numerous PLAGF reserve and paramilitary units may be mobilized to augment these active group armies.
 The PLAGF reserve component comprises approximately 510,000 personnel divided into thirty infantry and twelve anti-aircraft artillery (AAA) divisions.
-The PLAGF is led by Commander Liu Zhenli and Political Commissar Qin Shutong.
+The PLAGF is led by Commander Li Qiaoming and Political Commissar Chen Hui (general).